Camu Camu Fruit Facts, Uses, and Potential Health Benefits

 Functions of Vitamin C in the Body

 Unlike most other mammals, we can’t make vitamin C in our body and must obtain it in our diet.
-Higher primates, guinea pigs, and fruit bats (also known as flying foxes) share this inability to make the nutrient.
-The vitamin is also known as ascorbic acid.
+Higher primates, guinea pigs, and fruit bats (or flying foxes) share this inability to make the nutrient.
+The vitamin is also called ascorbic acid.
 It's been studied for a long time and has many functions.
 Some of these are listed below.

 - Vitamin C is needed to make collagen, a common and important protein in our body.
 Collagen fibres provide the structural framework of connective tissue.
 The protein is found in the wall of blood vessels, in our skin, and in tendons, ligaments, bones, and cartilage.